MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Enter-PSSession -ContainerId $webservercontainer.ContainerId -RunAsAdministrator
 ```

 From inside the container, the nginx web server can be started and web content staged.
-To start the nginx web server, move to the installation folder, and run <b>start nginx</b>.
+To start the nginx web server, move to the installation folder, and run **start nginx**.
 ```
 cd c:\nginx-1.9.3\

 start nginx
 ```

-When the nginx software is running, get the IP address of the container using <b>ipconfig</b>.
-On a different machine, open up a web browser and browse to <b>http//<ip address></b>.
+When the nginx software is running, get the IP address of the container using **ipconfig**.
+On a different machine, open up a web browser and browse to **http//<ip address>**.
 If everything has been correctly configured, you will see the nginx welcome page.

 ![](media/nginx.png)